Arcade Fire

 Looking back on a youth long ago.

 Arcade Fire is a family affair, but it wasn't always that way.
-Husband and wife team, Win Butler and Régine Chassagne, wrestled creative control of the band from many who departed on the eve of their success.
-Musicians who left include Josh Deu, one of the band's founders, who went back to university and Brendan Reed, who quit live on stage after an argument with Win.
-Myles Broscoe also departed the band, again, following a disagreement with Win.
-It wasn't long until, in ruthless pursuit of his artistic vision, Win took full control of Arcade Fire by recruiting his brother, Will Butler, to join the fray.
+Husband and wife team, Win Butler and Régine Chassagne, wrestled creative control away from band members who departed on the eve of the group's success.
+Musicians who left include Josh Deu, one of the band's founders (who went back to university), and the bassist Myles Broscoe quit after numerous disagreements with Win.

 Skills